 Bankruptcy Monitoring helps you stay informed when a monitored business enters bankruptcy.
 When a new bankruptcy is detected, Middesk updates the business record and sends a bankruptcy.created webhook event.

-Bankruptcy Monitoring is available when a business has SOS registrations.
+Middesk offers Bankruptcy Monitoring when a business has SOS registrations.
 If Middesk can’t tie a business to registrations, the bankruptcy monitor may be unavailable for that business.

 Prerequisites